Chilling in Chile: How to travel smart

 Feeling peckish after a day of sightseeing?
 Sign up for an after-dark food tour by tuk-tuk to try the foods of northern and southern Thailand.
 You’ll meet the owners of family-run eateries and learn to order like a local.

-Big and sprawling it may be, but the city of Chiang Mai’s historic centre is surprisingly chilled out.
-Spend a day or two exploring the lavish temples and feasting on streetfood before heading out to the forests, mountains and rural villages that surround the city.
+Big and sprawling the city may be, but Chiang Mai’s historic centre is surprisingly chilled out.
+Spend a day or two exploring the lavish temples and feasting on street food before heading out to the forests, mountains and rural villages that surround the city.
 An experience you won’t forget is a visit to an ethical elephant sanctuary, where you can help bathe and feed the elephants and generally lavish them with love (because who doesn’t love elephants?).

 Running short on t-shirts?
 You’ve come to the right place.
 It may be touristy but Phuket’s natural beauty and opportunities for fun in the sun mean its popularity never wanes.
 White sandy beaches, emerald waters, resorts that spoil you rotten with poolside massages and delicious dining day and night … it’s a yes from us.
 The best time to visit is between November and February, when rainfall and temperatures are lower.
 As for beaches, head for Patong if you’re in the mood to party or pristine Mau Khao to recharge.